MiguelMSandin/radiolaria/curation_pipeline.md

 ---
 ## Summary and concluding remarks
-In total, 4569 publicly available sequences associated to Radiolaria have been taxonomically curated and annotated.
-From these, 4556 are longer than 500bp and have less than 20 ambiguities and 289 sequences are new regarding older PR2 versions (as of v4.11.0).
+In total, 4569 publicly available sequences associated to Radiolaria have been taxonomically curated and annotated [(files/pr2_Radiolaria_MMS.xlsx)](https://github.com/MiguelMSandin/Radiolaria_reference/blob/master/files/pr2_Radiolaria_MMS.xlsx).
+From these, 4556 are longer than 500bp and have less than 20 ambiguities [(files/pr2_rads_updated.fasta)](https://github.com/MiguelMSandin/Radiolaria_reference/blob/master/files/pr2_rads_updated.fasta) and 289 sequences are new regarding older PR2 versions (as of v4.11.0).
 Main changes are:
 - **Removing of chimeric, bad quality or dubious sequences**: In total 391 sequences were manually removed, mainly from environmental clades (such as Acantharea_1, Acantharea_3, Rad-B, Radiolaria_X) and Liosphaeroidea (Spumellaria), among others.
 - **Updating Acantharea** sequences after Decelle et al. (2012): 457 sequences.
 - Formal **inclusion of Collodaria within Nassellaria** (after Nakamura et al., 2020 and unpublished results from Miguel M. Sandin PhD thesis, 2019).